What survey is this?

 This is a sample survey.
-Nebraska public high schools are randomly selected to participate, and within selected schools, specific classrooms are randomly selected.
-The survey administration procedures have been designed to protect the confidentiality of the student and the school district and to encourage honest responses from the students.
+Nebraska public high schools are randomly selected to participate, and within selected schools specific classrooms are randomly selected.
+The survey administration procedures have been designed to protect the confidentiality of the student and the school district to encourage honest responses from the students.

 Who conducts the survey?

 This survey is done in partnership between the Nebraska Department of Education (NDE) and the Nebraska Department of Health and Human Services (NDHHS).
-The Bureau of Sociological Research (BOSR) of the University of Nebraska-Lincoln Department of Sociology was selected as the contractor for SHARP and began administering this survey in the fall of 2010.
+The Bureau of Sociological Research (BOSR) at the University of Nebraska-Lincoln was selected as the contractor for SHARP and began administering this survey in the fall of 2010.

 How is this survey unique?